Britain's financial firms warned not to circumvent EU rules

 New EU rules to increase transparency in securities markets come into force in January 2018, just over a year before Britain is set to leave the bloc.

-Kay Swinburne, a center right British MEP, told an audience of financial industry officials not to exploit loopholes in these new rules after Brexit otherwise Britain's ability to access the EU market under so-called "equivalence" terms would be jeopardized.
+Kay Swinburne, a centre right British MEP, told an audience of financial industry officials not to exploit loopholes in these new rules after Brexit otherwise Britain's ability to access the EU market under so-called "equivalence" terms would be jeopardised.

 Financial services firms in countries outside the EU can currently sell products to European investors as long as their home rules are deemed as strict as those in the bloc.